 Tracer Pebble Studies

-Coastal Partners have developed an innovative method of using tagged tracer pebbles to track the movement of sediment along our beaches.
+At Coastal Partners, we have developed an innovative method of using tagged tracer pebbles to track the movement of sediment along our beaches.
 By deploying and tracking these pebbles, we are able to collect valuable information on rates, direction and the patterns of littoral drift within an area of interest.
-This helps us to better understand local coastal processes, which in turn, supports local coastal management decisions, aids coastal defence scheme design and informs local beach maintenance activities, such as recycling and replenishment campaigns.
+This helps us to better understand local coastal processes, which in turn supports local coastal management decisions, aids coastal defence scheme design and informs local beach maintenance activities, such as recycling and replenishment campaigns.

-- The tracers are not visible to the naked eye and therefore are less prone to disturbance from beach users;
+- The tracers are not easily visible and are therefore less prone to disturbance from beach users

 How could this method help you?

 - The method confirms the local scale sediment transport pathways which directly affect the movement of material along the beach frontage;

 - The results provide a powerful tool to aid Beach Management Plans and the location of beach control structures;

 - Clearly presented results are a powerful tool for explaining sediment transport to council members and the general public;

 - The results have already proved useful in discussions with various stakeholders around the frontage, and the study has received widespread support and interest from Councillors and the public alike.